nenbutsu/kiss/README.txt

 The development is at the initial stage.

 The current KISS is an interpreter written in C and ISLisp.

+run xx.bat and you get kiss.exe if you're lucky.
+(change xx.bat according to your environment.)

 The rep loop is already running.